neondatabase/website/content/docs/ai/ai-intro.md

 <a href="https://github.com/neondatabase/neon-vector-search-openai-notebooks" description="Jupyter Notebook for vector search with Neon, pgvector, and OpenAI" icon="github">Jupyter Notebook for vector search with Neon</a>

-<a href="https://github.com/ItzCrazyKns/Neon-Image-Search" description="An image serch app built with Neon and Vertex AI" icon="github">Image search with Neon and Vertex AI</a>
+<a href="https://github.com/ItzCrazyKns/Neon-Image-Search" description="Community: An image serch app built with Neon and Vertex AI" icon="github">Image search with Neon and Vertex AI</a>

 <a href="https://github.com/mistralai/cookbook/blob/main/third_party/Neon/neon_text_to_sql.ipynb" description="A Text-to-SQL conversion app built with Mistral AI, Neon, and LangChain" icon="github">Text-to-SQL conversion with Mistral + LangChain</a>